 Autumn in Rochester means pumpkins—big, small, striped, and warty.
 From late September through Halloween, local farms turn into seasonal playgrounds filled with hayrides, corn mazes, cider donuts, and fields of orange.
 Whether you’re after the perfect jack-o’-lantern, a family hayride, or just a bag of cider donuts to share, these farms and markets around Rochester offer a full dose of fall fun.

-Harvest Fest runs every weekend through late October with 40+ activities—pumpkin picking, Candy Cannon shows, a petting zoo, kettle corn, and fudge.
-It’s one of the largest fall festivals in the region and a favorite for families who want it all.
+Harvest Fest runs every weekend through late October, featuring 40+ activities—pumpkin picking, Candy Cannon shows, a petting zoo, kettle corn, and fudge.
+It’s one of the region’s largest fall festivals and a favorite among families who want it all.

-Open Thursday through Tuesday, Wickham is packed with 30+ attractions, including a giant corn maze, a hillside slide, mini-golf, and farm animals.
+Open Thursday through Tuesday, Wickham offers 40+ attractions, including a giant corn maze, a hillside slide, mini-golf, and farm animals.
 Pick pumpkins on the ridge, then refuel with burgers, funnel cakes, or hot cider.

 Pumpkin Farms & Markets in Monroe County